-Figure 5.
+Fig 5.
 Slender centipedes: Geophilomorpha.
 The scientific name of this group means "earth-lovers," and its members are nearly all found burrowing in soil.
 They are very long and slender, with many short legs – often over a hundred pairs.
 Many of them give out a luminous fluid if they are irritated are injured.
-The North African Orya barbarica, shown here, may reach 17½ cm (7 cm).
+The North African Orya barbarica, shown here, may reach 17½ cm (7 in).

 Centipedes are distinctive fast moving, predatory arthropods (phylum Arthropoda) that are widely distributed throughout the world.
 Together with with the millipedes and two smaller groups, the pauropodans and the symphylans, they make up the subphylum Myriapoda.
 Centipedes and millipedes are alike in having long bodies and many legs, but there the similarity ends.
 The most obvious difference between the two groups lies in the number of legs on each body segment – centipedes have one pair to each segment, millipedes two.

 Centipedes tend to be fairly drab in color, the majority being some shade of brown and red, although some species have a strong, bright color.
-They vary greatly in length, from a few millimeters to as much as 30 centimeters (12 inches) in the case of the Amazonian giant centipede.
+They vary greatly in length, from a few mm to as much as 30 cm (12 in) in the case of the Amazonian giant centipede.